faun/blog/source/resume.md

 Mar 2008 to April 2012

-Responsible for development of email campaigns, web applications, micro-sites and e-commerce solutions for corporate clients on a strict timeframe and with exacting specifications and requirements.
-Built a Rails application for company blog and portfolio showcase using custom blogging framework and content management system written from scratch.
-Built custom user interface for website administration by pairing with designers and defining requirements from the ground up.
-Interviewed and evaluated new candidates for the development team, and helped to train new hires.
+Responsible for the development of email campaigns, web applications, micro-sites, and e-commerce solutions for corporate clients on a strict timeframe and with exacting specifications and requirements.
+Built a Rails application for the company blog and portfolio showcase using a custom blogging framework and content management system written from scratch.
+Built a custom user interface for website administration by pairing with designers and defining requirements from the ground up.
+Interviewed and evaluated new candidates for the development team and helped to train new hires.
 Responsible for delivering exacting work under tight timelines and demanding expectations.

 ## Education